srobotta/moodle-report_ldapaccounts/README.md

   data directory of Moodle.
 In case of the LDAP response it may contain personal information from the LDAP entries that are not yet in Moodle and also will not be processed any further.
+- New users that come from LDAP and are created in Moodle, have the properties email first- and lastname, a username and the preferred language stored in Moodle.
+This data however, is passed through the plugin only and standard functionality of Moodle is used to process data.

 ### Type of stored data